friedrichromstedt/Obsidian-Typo/Typo-Doc/0200 Functionality.md

 This behaviour is implemented not using obscure exeptions and conditions, but is a result of design.
 However, whitespace around headlines is the most intricate section of the codes in *Obsidian-Typo*.

 As a result, existing markdown headlines will format properly with *Obsidian-Typo* in most cases just from the beginning.
-I found it customary in many places to surround headlines by an empty line below, where I didn't see *any* whitespace before, and then also by a blank line *above*, to keep the whitespace *above* larger than the one *below*.
+Before having *Obsidian-Typo* at hand, I found it customary in many places to surround headlines by an empty line below, where I didn't see *any* whitespace before, and then also by a blank line *above*, to keep the whitespace *above* larger than the one *below*.
 Such tweaks are not required with *Obsidian-Typo*, but their existence in markdown texts won't disrupt the result when the text will be subjected to *Obsidian-Typo* rendering for the first time.
 ## 3.3 Tables
 In the current version of Obsidian (v1.10.6), tables are inevitably preceded by an empty line. *Obsidian-Typo* limits the effect of this blank line by reducing its height to zero.
 The *font size* is however set to 30% of the surrounding text.
 It is still possible to enter this empty line with the cursor; the cursor will be shown with 30% of its default size.
 This tweak should turn into a no-op automatically when the issue might be fixed upstream.
 ## 3.4 Enumerations and Itemisations